after Ted Hughes

 into the seat of your car

-& I wearily climb up into mine.
+and I wearily climb up into mine;

 both proud, a glint of respect.